-Unicorns are wonderful creatures that have enthralled people throughout history, and most of us would love to know more about these mystical creatures.
-In this article, we will be trying to understand what unicorns represent and the different symbols and interpretations they carry with them.
+Unicorns are wonderful creatures that have enthralled people throughout history, and most of us would love to know more about them.
+In this article, we will be trying to understand what unicorns symbolize ad represent as well the different symbols and interpretations these magical creatures carry with them.

 Unicorns In Mythology